 Complaints, however, abound that the TSA has gone too far and has violated the rights of Americans in an effort to provide greater security.
 From the woman who was forced to remove her prosthetic breast in a security check to the bladder cancer patient who was doused in his own urine after agents roughly patted his colostomy bag, many Americans feel the agency has gone too far.

 Reasons that Critics Charge that Airport Security Does Not Make Us Safer

-Currently, fewer than 70 of the nation’s airports have enhanced security features like full body scanners.
-Even airports with the scanners do not require each passenger to be scanned.
+Currently, fewer than 70 of the nation’s airports have enhanced security features like full-body scanners.
+Even airports with scanners do not require each passenger to be scanned.
 Some passengers can simply opt to go through the metal detectors instead.

 There are many parts of the airport that are virtually untouched by security.
 Ticket counters, dining and shopping concourses are open to the public.
 In other nations, visitors are screened before they enter the airport.
 In some cases, visitors are not allowed onto the airport’s grounds unless they show a ticket or other evidence of official airport business.

 Security checkpoints are often clogged with travelers snaking through long lines, taking laptops out of backpacks and slipping off their shoes.
 Elderly travelers and those with young children may take even longer, slowing down the process and creating a clog of people waiting to be scanned.
 These traffic backups are ideal for creating chaos, and an intrepid terrorist could simply detonate a bomb at the checkpoint to cause mass casualties.

 The use of stolen passports is surprisingly common